rosenloecher-it/prend/README.md

 ## Disclaimer

-- tested only under Linux (no plan to support other operating systems)
+- Tested only under Linux and I have no intentions to support other operating systems.
-- at moment the code is provided only as sample project, not as python package.
+- At moment the code is provided only as sample project, not as python package.
-- this is a very early version, so I expect some API changes...
+- This is a very early version, so I expect some API changes...
+- There are lots of different devices available for OpenHAB.
+Each of them could provide different values and types which could lead to unexpected behavior.

 ## Motivation